Submitty/submitty.github.io/_docs/developer/testing/cypress.md

 used to use Selenium, but has been rewritten in using Cypress.

 ## Installation

-Make sure you have `node.js` version 10 or higher installed locally.
+Make sure you have [`node.js`](https://www.nodejs.org/)  version 10 or higher installed locally.
 You can check using the command: `node -v`

-If you have WSL and run into an error, make sure you installed [`node.js`](https://www.nodejs.org/) on your desktop (Program Files) and not inside your local Submitty repository.

 ```bash
 # from the site directory